BSubLee/bsublee.github.io/_portfolio/portfolio-1.md

 ### Summary

 Natural products are an important source of bioactive molecules, yet understanding their biosynthetic pathways remains challenging due to complex genotype–phenotype relationships.
-This review highlights recent advances in **artificial intelligence (AI)** and **mechanistic modeling** that are transforming the study of natural product biosynthesis.
-We discuss computational resources and databases that support these approaches, AI-driven methods for predicting biosynthetic pathways and enzyme–substrate interactions, and mechanistic simulations that provide structural and energetic insights into enzymatic reactions.
-The review also outlines future opportunities for integrating data-driven and mechanistic strategies to accelerate natural product discovery, engineering, and application in drug discovery, biotechnology, and synthetic biology.
+This review highlights how recent advances in artificial intelligence (AI) and mechanistic modeling are transforming the study of natural product biosynthesis.
+We discuss computational resources, AI-based pathway prediction, and mechanistic simulations that provide structural and energetic insights into enzymatic reactions.
+The review also outlines future opportunities for integrating data-driven and mechanistic strategies to accelerate natural product discovery and engineering.

 ### My Contribution